 Ms. Bethune has worked steadily on the boards in Los Angeles performing in over 25 plays, garnering critical acclaim as well as two Drama Logue Awards, for the comedies MoonPuppies and Gynecomedy (an all female sketch comedy show which she also directed); a Garland Honorable Mention and an Ovation Honorable Mention for her role as Mildred in Dorothy Parker’s “Ladies of the Corridor.”

-She has balanced her life mentoring new actors, as well as individuals transitioning from one career to another, and understands all too well the gift and cost of being a caregiver to those you love.
-Her Caregiver Advocacy passion includes bringing awareness to the needs of caregivers and how friends and family can support them.
-She has authored "What Can I Do?
+Understanding all too well the gift and cost of being a caregiver to those you love, she balances her life bringing awareness to their needs.
+She co-wrote "What Can I Do?
 A Guide for Family and Friends of Caregivers."
 In layman's terms Bethune (with Barbara Sweeney) layout a bottom line approach on how to support those caring for others.
 This handbook, reviewed as an essential tool for all those going through the process now as well as those who will be in the future, is now available on Amazon.com

 She volunteers her time as spokesperson for The Rosalynn Carter Institute for Caregiving, one of the best sources to start your search for information on this issue.
 In that capacity, Patricia directed and produced a Public Service Announcement she co-wrote with Mrs. Carter for the Institute.